A black hole in a near-pristine galaxy 700 million years after the Big Bang: Data analysis: Spectral fitting and spatial extension

-We further exploit the high resolution NIRSpec-IFS data by focusing on the narrow components of the emission lines and their spatially resolved properties, with focus on their line ratios.
-Fig.\ref{fig:spectra_profiles}a shows the spectra extracted from the central 0.2$''$, i.e. from within the central r$<$150~pc (see Methods and Fig.\ref{fig:spectra_profiles}d), and reveals extremely weak [OIII]5007 emission.
-Such weak emission was also noticed by \citem{Furtak2023_AGN} in the low resolution, prism spectrum, but they could not assess the intensity relative to the corresponding narrow component of H$\beta$, because the latter is blended with the broad component coming from the BLR.
-In the new high resolution spectrum it is possible to spectrally resolve and disentangle the broad component of H$\beta$ ($FWHM\sim 2600~\rm{km/s}$) from the narrow component ($FWHM<75 \, \rm{km/s}$), as illustrated in Fig.\ref{fig:spectra_profiles}a.
-We adopt the same fitting as in Ref.\citem{Ji2025} to disentangle the narrow and broad H$\beta$ components, and which also includes an absorption component that is seen more clearly in the H$\alpha$ profile\citem{DEugenio2025}.
-The spectrum extracted from the central 0.2$''$, subtracted of the broad component and continuum, is shown in Fig.\ref{fig:spectra_profiles}b, further highlighting the prominence of the narrow component of H$\beta$ (hereafter H$\beta_N$) and the weakness of [OIII]5007.
-H$\beta$ has a residual weak blue wing after subtracting the broad component, which is spatially resolved and probably associated with an outflow (Methods), and whose flux is not included in H$\beta_N$.
+As already shown in \cite{Ji2025} and \cite{DEugenio2025}, the central spectrum confirms the broad H$\beta$ associated with the AGN's BLR, with H$\beta$ absorpion \citep[visible at higher significance in H$\alpha$][]{DEugenio2025}.
+However, most importantly, it clearly reveals a narrow component of H$\beta$ and extremely weak [OIII]5007 emission.
+As already mentioned in the introduction, such weak [OIII] emission was also noticed by \cite{Furtak2023_AGN} in the low resolution, prism spectrum, but they could not assess the intensity relative to the corresponding narrow component of H$\beta$, because the latter is blended with the broad component coming from the BLR in the prism spectrum.
+In the new high resolution spectrum it is possible to spectrally resolve and disentangle the broad component of H$\beta$ ($FWHM\sim 2600~\rm{km/s}$) from the narrow component (which is spectrally unresolved, with $FWHM<75 \, \rm{km/s}$), as illustrated in Fig.\ref{fig:spectra}a.
+We adopt the same fitting approach as in \cite{Ji2025}, with Gaussian components (with lower limit widths given by the spectral resolution) to disentangle the narrow and broad H$\beta$ components, and which also includes an absorption component, and [OIII]5007.
+We could in principle also include H$\alpha$ in the simultaneous fitting \citep[as in ][]{DEugenio2025}, but our focus is on the [OIII]/H$\beta$ ratio, while the different PSF at the wavelength of H$\alpha$, convolved with the extension of the emission (discussed later), could introduce artifacts -- however, reassuringly we obtain flux ratios that are fully consistent with those obtained by \cite{DEugenio2025}.
+The spectrum extracted from the central aperture with radius of 0.1$''$, subtracted of the broad component and continuum, is shown in Fig.\ref{fig:spectra}b, further highlighting the prominence of the narrow component of H$\beta$ (H$\beta_N$) and the weakness of [OIII]5007.
+H$\beta$ has a residual weak blue wing after subtracting the broad component, which (as discussed further below) is spatially resolved and probably associated with an outflow, which we fit with a separate Gaussian and whose flux is not included in H$\beta_N$.

-The inferred ratio between [OIII]5007 and H$\beta_N$ is extremely low, less than unity ([OIII]5007/H$\beta_N \sim 0.6$).
-Such an extremely low [OIII]/H$\beta_N$ ratio is very rarely found among high-z galaxies\citem{Vanzella2023,Curti2023} and, in these low mass systems, is explained in terms of extremely low metallicity\citem{ Nakajima2022Empress,Nakajima2022}.
-In the Methods we discuss that, unlike the H$\beta$ broad (from the BLR), alternative scenarios (such as extremely high density of the ISM or low ionization) for explaining the low [OIII]/H$\beta$ are physically implausible.